1 Proven Agile-Waterfall Hybrid for Hardware & Software Teams

 The driver behind the method mixing in these cases is, if we simplify to the extreme, the realization that many aspects of hardware development benefit from Waterfall processes, whereas software development has much to gain from an Agile approach.

-The Agile-Waterfall hybrid described by Erick Bergmann and Andy Hamilton from Schneider Electric is a great example of a model that merges Agile and Project Management Process/waterfall in a good way without compromising the methods’ core principles to much.
+The Agile-Waterfall hybrid described by Erick Bergmann and Andy Hamilton from Schneider Electric is a great example of a model that merges Agile and Waterfall in a good way — without compromising the core principles of each too much.